deepankarkumar1/vulnerable-kyc-api/README.md

  vulnerable-kyc-api is designed for a diverse range of users:

-- **API enthusiasts**: Whether you're a beginner or have intermediate knowledge, DVAPI offers a hands-on learning experience to explore API vulnerabilities and enhance your skills.
+- **API enthusiasts**: Whether you're a beginner or have intermediate knowledge, vulnerable-kyc-api offers a hands-on learning experience to explore API vulnerabilities and enhance your skills.
 - **Security professionals**: Stay up to date with the latest API security trends and the OWASP API Top 10 - 2023 RC. vulnerable-kyc-api allows security professionals to practice identifying API-related risks.
-- **Developers**: Developers can learn about potential security pitfalls and adopt best practices to protect their own APIs from common vulnerabilities.
-DVAPI serves as an educational tool for developers looking to enhance their API security knowledge.
+- **Developers**: Developers can learn about potential security pitfalls and adopt best practices to protect their own APIs from common vulnerabilities. vulnerable-kyc-api serves as an educational tool for developers looking to enhance their API security knowledge.
-- **Educators and trainers**: DVAPI provides a comprehensive platform for teaching API security, allowing instructors to engage students in discovering vulnerabilities and applying countermeasures.
+- **Educators and trainers**: vulnerable-kyc-api provides a comprehensive platform for teaching API security, allowing instructors to engage students in discovering vulnerabilities and applying countermeasures.

 vulnerable-kyc-api caters to individuals seeking practical knowledge and a deeper understanding of API security, regardless of their background or expertise.